StijndeK/TransitionFX-ALPHA/readme.md

 # TRANSITION FX

-The goals of Transition FX is to create a synthesiser optimalised for creating transitional moving effects such as whooshes, risers and stingers.
+The goal of Transition FX is to create a synthesiser optimalised for creating transitional moving effects such as whooshes, risers and stingers.
 These effects usually consist of samples and/or synthesis.
 I found that there was a lack of a intuitive synthesiser that is optimalised for these effects, which is why I started developing Transition FX.

 ```diff
 - TFX IS STILL UNDER DEVELOPMENT, ALL FEATURES ARE SUBJECT TO CHANGE.